emberjs/data/ROADMAP.md

     enable applications to easily maintain, iterate on, and migrate between data best practices within their organization.
-3) That any API format specification could be utilized directly by a matching cache implementation, consumable by SchemaRecord, and elegantly supported via a Handlers and Builders.
+3) That any API format specification could be utilized directly by a matching cache implementation, consumable by ReactiveResource, and elegantly supported via a Handlers and Builders.

 Our stretch goal (and ultimate north star) is to achieve this for all frontend JavaScript applications, not just Ember applications.